Minimizing transients via the Kreiss system norm: Applications to nonlinear dynamics with periodic orbit attractors

-with data given in \cite{brunton2015closed}.
 The open-loop dynamics are characterized by an unstable fixed point at the origin and an attractive $4D$ periodic orbit.
 A $1$st-order controller is computed to minimize the Kreiss norm as in program (\ref{eq-synth1}).
 The roll-off filter $W$ is unchanged.
 The optimal controller $K(s):=(0.03538 s - 0.5306)/(s + 0.667)$ achieves a Kreiss norm of $1.004$ with decay rate and roll-off constraints all met.

 Despite the apparent complexity of the dynamics, experience shows that it is possible to bring points of the periodic orbit back to the origin with a fairly large class of {\it linear} controllers.
 As an instance, a controller designed using a mixed-sensitivity approach \cite[p.
 141]{ZDG:96} with weight $W_1:=\frac{0.001 s + 5}{s + 0.05}$ for $S$ and $W$ as above for $T$ also drives points from the periodic orbit to the origin.
 A $1$st-order controller of this type was obtained as $K(s):=(34.31 s + 168.1)/(s + 32.47)$ with a closed-loop Kreiss constant of $1.54$.
 Simulations show that closed-loop trajectories undergo large deviations before heading back to the origin.
 See Fig. \ref{fig-BruntonCL4}.
 This remains risky, as attractors when still present may capture trajectories.
 The controller based on the Kreiss norm corrects such undesirable transients as corroborated in Figs. \ref{fig-BruntonCL4} and \ref{fig-Transient4}, where worst-case transients have been plotted.
 Finally, all controllers globally stabilize the origin and this can be established as was done for the $2$nd-order system in appendix \ref{appendix-A}.